-Cavendish Beach, Prince Edward Island National Park is the most popular section of PEI National Park and is home to various attractions including Green Gables Heritage Place.
+Cavendish Beach, Prince Edward Island National Park is the most popular section of PEI National Park and is home to various attractions including Green Gables Heritage Site.

 Things to do in Cavendish Beach, Prince Edward Island National Park

-- Tour the Silver Bush house, inspiration for the Anne of Green Gables Lake of Shining Waters
+- Green Gables fans will love a tour of the Silver Bush house, inspiration for the Anne of Green Gables Lake of Shining Waters

 - Walk along the Homestead Trail